This post is an updated version of one I originally published in June of 2014.

 I could go on and on with various examples from my own life — but I think you get the idea.
 So often, we only use, need, and love a fraction of what we own.

-I honestly don’t think we need to purge EVERYTHING we don’t use — there is definitely a good argument for hanging onto those items we need every so often.
+I honestly do NOT think we need to purge everything we don’t use — there is definitely a good argument for hanging onto those items we need every so often.
 However, as you can see from my examples above, there is still some good in recognizing that 80/20 rule in our own lives.

 Recognizing the 80/20 rule in my own home and life has helped me to pinpoint the 20% of items I love, use, and wear all the time (and then restrain from buying more items that don’t fit what I love, use, and wear).